 - Limit the amount of time your children spend online and make use of software to prevent your children from accessing inappropriate material.

-There are a number of third party applications available that parents or guardians can use to monitor or restrict the use of their computer's access to the Internet.
-These include :
+There is a number of third party applications that parents or guardians can use to monitor or restrict their computer's access to the Internet.
+These include:

-- CYBERsitter filtering software allowing parents to add their own sites to block : www.cybersitter.com
+- CYBERsitter filtering software allowing parents to add websites to a custom blocklist: www.cybersitter.com

-For more information about raising awareness and understanding of emerging trends, as well as other issues regarding internet safety, we also recommend parents to visit the EU co-funded website: www.betterinternetforkids.eu
+For more information about raising awareness and understanding of emerging trends, as well as other issues regarding internet safety, we recommend that parents visit the EU co-funded website: www.betterinternetforkids.eu

 Support-line for gambling addicts

-If you believe that you might be negatively addicted to gambling, we encourage you to seek help through these areas of our website and also contact us through email.
-You can also contact directly and anonymously the following independent organisations who are professionally trained to help:
+If you believe that you might be addicted to gambling, we encourage you to seek help through our Responsible Gaming tools or the websites below.
+You can reach out to us through email, or anonymously contact one of the following independent organisations for professional help: